Yoga

 www.billabongretreat.com.au

 I've heard good feedback on the above but would like to try Swami's yoga retreat in Kenthurst.
 Let me know if you have been to any that you'd recommend.
+Billabong is pricey but a nice supportive and nurturing place to go to relax or process.
+The vegetarian food is delicious.

 New Zealand - www.anahata-retreat.org.nz